-One or more statements executed if testexpression doesn't match any of the Case clauses.
+Optional.
+One or more statements executed if testexpression doesn't match any of the Case clause.

 The Case Else clause is used to indicate the elsestatements to be executed if no match is found between the testexpression and an expressionlist in any of the other Case selections.
 Although not required, it is a good idea to have a Case Else statement in your Select Case block to handle unforeseen testexpression values.
 If no Case expressionlist matches testexpression and there is no Case Else statement, execution continues at the statement following End Select.

 You can use multiple expressions or ranges in each Case clause.
 For example, the following line is valid:

 Case 1 To 4, 7 To 9, 11, 13, Is > MaxNumber

 The Is comparison operator is not the same as the Is keyword used in the Select Case statement.

 You also can specify ranges and multiple expressions for character strings.
 In the following example, Case matches strings that are exactly equal to everything , strings that fall between nuts and soup in alphabetic order, and the current value of TestItem :